leandrofroes/manw/README.md

 # manw

-manw is a very simple and fast command line search engine for Windows OS info written in Go.
+manw is a very simple and fast command line search engine for Windows API info written in Go.

 ## Why?